kristoff1/dota-catalogue/README.md

 # Dota Catalogue

-An simple application that shows and sorts Dota character Catalogue based on their attributes
+A simple application that shows and sorts Dota character Catalogue based on their attributes

 ## Getting Started